|

 The photo at the top of this page is from a 3Sept18 post by Ms. Jody Van Sickle.

-The MSCG Project is a crowdsourced effort to understand the inheritance of color polymorphism in Pomacea diffusa, the commercially-popular “mystery snail” common in home aquariums worldwide.
-The project is coordinated by Dr. Rob Dillon, a genetics professor recently retired from the College of Charleston.
-Dr. Dillon has almost 40 years of research experience working with the genetics and evolutionary biology of mollusks.
+The MSCGP v2.0 is a crowdsourced effort to understand the inheritance of color polymorphism in Pomacea diffusa, the commercially-popular “mystery snail” common in home aquariums worldwide.
+The project is coordinated by Dr. Rob Dillon, a genetics professor who retired from the College of Charleston in 2016 to dedicate the remainder of his pathetically-nerdy life to freshwater gastropods.
+Dr. Dillon has over 50 years of research experience working with the genetics, ecology, and evolutionary biology of mollusks.

-• At least some experience in the home culture of mystery snails, or a willingness to learn.
+- At least some experience in the home culture of mystery snails, and a willingness to learn.

-• At least one female* mystery snail of the color form usually called, “ivory.”
+- At least one female* mystery snail of the color form usually called “ivory,” and one female* mystery snail of the color usually called “brown” or “black.”
 More would be better.
-Ivory mystery snails can be recognized by their completely unpigmented body and shell – see the photo below left.
+Lots more would be lots better.
+Ivory mystery snails can be recognized by their completely unpigmented body and shell.
+Brown/black are exactly the opposite.
+See the photos below left.
 Notice the asterisk by that modifier, “female.”
 See Point #5 in the section entitled “Reproductive Biology” for more.

-• Or newly-hatched babies from an ivory mother in your home aquarium right now.
-If that is the case, you’re way ahead of most of us.
-Hit the link at left labelled "Methods, Phase (2)."
+- Or newly-hatched babies from an ivory mother and newly-hatched babies from a brown/black mother in your home aquarium right now.
+If you are at that stage, you’re way ahead of most of us.
+Go directly to "Methods, Phase (2)."

 Ready to get started?